 For a list of the possibilities see my lens table that shows all the major choices and a reader poll that lists what's popular with PFRE readers.

-- Which DSLR body you use doesn't make much difference: What I mean is that compared to the wide angle lens you choose the DSLR body doesn't have all that much effect on your results.
-I assume that if you are going for the lowest possible cost you will be starting out with a cropped sensor DSLR.
-See my Camera table that lists all the current choices and has a reader poll that shows what is the most popular.
+What we mean is that compared to the wide angle lens you choose, the DSLR body doesn't have all that much effect on your results.
+We assume that if you are going for the lowest possible cost you will be starting out with a cropped sensor DSLR camera.
+As cool as they look, you definitely don't need a 360 camera until you're selling that specifically.

 Here are the basic decisions you must make:

 There is some classic real estate photography gear that's worth highlighting:

 If we had to pick the best value for your money (new Canon gear) right now it would be the Canon T5 with a 10-18mm lens.
 You can get this combo for $669 on Amazon.
 Note that this Canon DSLR and wide-angle lens for roughly $300 less than the Nikon combo below.
 This is a fairly recent development since Canon announced the 10-18mm lens and the T5 DSLR.
 The T5 has fewer features than the T5I check here to see if you are willing to live with fewer features.

 Kit Lenses: The prices above assume that you purchase DSLR bodies only.
 While a kit lens (usually a 18-55mm lens bundled with new DSLRs) make exterior shots look better, a kit lens is not absolutely essential.
 You can shoot exterior shots with a wide-angle lens racked to the longest focal length.

 Miscellaneous items: Besides the DSLR and wide-angle lens you'll also need a few other items:

 The photo above is Wayne's (17.60" x 5.20" x 11.69") equipment case with the Sony A6000 that Wayne Capili pointed out to us all back in 2015.
 The following is a list of what's in it: